harishgobugari/SSEETL/README.md

 - `output`: Processed data is saved as csv files within this folder upon successful ETL completion.
 - `etl`: All ETL scripts and associated code are contained in this directory.
 - `tests`: Includes test cases used before loading step.
-- `etl.py`: This is entry point to entire process.
+- `main.py`: This is entry point to entire process.
 - `requirements.txt`: Contains packages used in the project.
-- `EVLocations.pbix`: This file includes visual representations and findings from the data analysis.
+- `EVChargingStations.pbix`: This file includes visual representations and findings from the data analysis.

 ## ETL Process

 ### Starting

-`etl.py`
+`main.py`

 - This file serves as the entry point for the ETL process.